JoseRoca/AfxNova/docs/String Management /String Procedures - II.md

 ```
 FUNCTION AfxStrDelete (BYREF wszMainStr AS CONST WSTRING, _
-   BYVAL nStart AS LONG, BYVAL nCount AS LONG) AS CWSTR
+   BYVAL nStart AS LONG, BYVAL nCount AS LONG) AS DWSTRING
 ```

 | Parameter  | Description |